listeven989/email.dev/README.md

 # Why?

-You spent 2 weeks setting up campaigns on your favorite email outbound tool (instantly, lem something, or something else).
+You spent 2 weeks setting up campaigns on your favorite email outbound tool (instantly, replyio, lem something, ...).
 Your email outbounds are running great.

 Until you realize you need X feature.